mkorangestripe/linux/linux-notes/favorites.md

 ![combined_checksum](../readme_images/combined_checksum.png)

 Here's the example above broken down.
+This shows that newfile.txt has changed.
+To see all modified files, redirect the second find command to a separate text file and then run diff on the two.

 ![separate_checksums](../readme_images/separate_checksums.png)

 For more like this, see [Checksums, Directory compare](files-data.md#checksums-directory-compare)

-### Find when an annual calendar repeats.
+### Find when an annual calendar repeats

 This happens when the day of the month and day of the week are the same in multiple annual calendars.
 This one's just for fun.